-The web is a collection of interconnected documents, and the links between pages deliver us from one place to another, sometimes blindly, and sometimes with great skill and forethought.
-It’s an area where the importance of navigation is essential to keep in mind when you are organizing pages of a site.
+The web is a collection of interconnected documents.
+The links between pages deliver us from one place to another, sometimes blindly and sometimes with great skill and forethought.
+So it’s an area where the importance of navigation is essential to keep in mind when you are organizing pages of a site.

-When a search engine displays search results, it shows us a combination of page title, snippet, and URL (and some additional information) for the pages it lists in results.
-A well-written page title and persuasive snippet may make the difference between whether someone clicks on a result to visit, or chooses another page.
+When a search engine displays search results, it shows us a combination of the page title, snippet, and URL (and some additional information) for the pages it lists in results.
+A well-written page title and persuasive snippet may make the difference between whether someone clicks on a result to visit or chooses another page.

-When you’re doing keyword research for a site, one of the things you should be thinking about when choosing keyword terms and phrases for specific pages is how appropriate and useful those terms might be when they appear in links to pages, either within navigation links, or in a link within the content of a page.
+When you’re doing keyword research for a site, one of the things you should be thinking about when choosing keyword terms and phrases for specific pages is how appropriate and use those terms might be when they appear in links to pages, either within navigation links or in a link within the content of a page.

-Does your site navigation, and the words you use in links help visitors to your site gain an idea of what they might find on the pages of that site? (keep the importance of navigation in mind.)
-Do they help pinpoint the places that may be set aside specifically for them, and what they are looking for?
+Do your site navigation and the words you use in links help visitors to your site gain an idea of what they might find on the pages of that site? (keep the importance of navigation in mind.)
+Do they help pinpoint the places that may be set aside specifically for them and what they are looking for?
 Do they give browsers an idea of where they are, where they can go, and where they’ve been on your pages?

 Do you include an HTML sitemap to provide visitors with an alternative way to find what they might be looking for?
 Or a site search?

-Do you test the navigation of your site with people who aren’t very familiar with it, to see how easy or difficult it might be for them to find something on your pages, or to see if they can perform certain tasks on your pages?
+Do you test your site’s navigation with people who aren’t very familiar with it to see how easy or difficult it might be for them to find something on your pages or to see if they can perform certain tasks on your pages?

-I’m fixiated with the importance of navigation, which is probably a good thing since part of what I do as an SEO is work to help people find things on the Web.
+I’m fixated with the importance of navigation, which is probably a good thing since part of what I do as an SEO is a work to help people find things on the Web.